‘Butcher of Bosnia’ Mladic faces final genocide verdict | Malay Mail

 Prosecutors have also appealed against Mladic’s acquittal on wider genocide charges.

-Tribunal prosecutor Serge Brammertz said he was “cautiously optimistic” about the verdict, with the Belgian jurist telling reporters last week he “can’t imagine another outcome than confirmation” of at least the original verdict.
+Tribunal prosecutor Serge Brammertz said he was “cautiously optimistic” about the verdict and “can’t imagine another outcome than confirmation” of at least the original verdict.

 ‘Target of Nato’